List of Marvel Comics characters: Q: Meredith Quill

 Meredith Quill is the mother of Peter Quill / Star-Lord and the wife of J'son.
 The Earth-791 version of the character was created by Steve Englehart, Steve Gan and Bob McLeod, and first appeared in Marvel Preview #4 (January 1976).
 The Earth-616 version of the character was created by Brian Michael Bendis and Steve McNiven, and first appeared in Marvel Now!
 Point One #1 (December 2012).

 Earth-791

 Meredith Quill encountered J'son after witnessing his spaceship crash near her.
 She nurses him back to health and they enter a relationship, but he eventually leaves Earth and erases her memories of him.
 A month later, Meredith rekindles her romance with an old acquaintance, Jake Quill, and marries him.
 When Meredith gives birth to Peter, his appearance is different from either parent, leading Jake to try and kill Meredith out of a belief that she had cheated on him.
 However, he suffers a fatal heart attack, leaving Meredith to raise Peter on her own.
-She is later killed by unidentified aliens, leaving Peter an orphan.
+Meredith is later killed by unidentified aliens, leaving Peter an orphan.